LiamKarlMitchell/InfiniteSky/README.md

 See the following links:
 * http://nodejs.org
 * http://www.mongodb.org

+Some assumptions are that you know how to do basic file management and use the command prompt or terminal.
+As well as download and install files.

 Server is currently untested on linux.
 I have been running it on Windows 7
 ```sh